stanlygomes/ComplianceBot/Vijay/data-and-records-governance-policy.md

 # Data and Records Governance Policy

 ## Policy Coverage
-This Data and Records Governance Policy applies to all employees of [Company Name] globally, regardless of their geographical location.
+This Data and Records Governance Policy applies to all employees of Wolfgang globally, regardless of their geographical location.
 It governs the management, security, and retention of data and records to ensure compliance with regulatory requirements, safeguard sensitive information, and maintain the company's reputation.

 ## Policy Overview
-At [Company Name], we recognize the critical importance of robust data and records governance practices to protect our business interests, mitigate risks, and uphold our commitment to data privacy and security.
+At Wolfgang, we recognize the critical importance of robust data and records governance practices to protect our business interests, mitigate risks, and uphold our commitment to data privacy and security.
 This policy establishes guidelines and procedures for the proper handling of data and records throughout their lifecycle, from creation to disposal.

 ## Policy Statement